aoacse/docker/README.md

 * MongoDB
 * Zookeeper

-The first thre are downloaded automatically and belong to the elk stack.
+The first three are downloaded automatically and belong to the elk stack.
 The forth one downloads automatically as well.
 It is required for running the Zero ESB.
 The fifth and the sixth images need to be build on your own (step 3 & 4).
+The other images are also downlowed automacically.

 ## Setup